nj11/LinuxServerConfiguration/README.md

 In this project, a Linux virtual machine needs to be configurated to launch the Item Catalog website.

-The Item catalog website has been deployed at the URL : http://ec2-34-200-253-54.compute-1.amazonaws.com/
+The Item catalog website has b een deployed at the URL : http://ec2-34-200-253-54.compute-1.amazonaws.com/

 ## Tasks
 1. Launch Amazon AWS LightSail Instance.